aangelopoulos/conformal-prediction/README.md

     <li>...and more!</li>
 </ul>
 <p>
     You will need 1.5GB of space on your computer in order to download the cached model outputs and dataset subsamples.
 If you want to see how we generated these, see the files in <code>generation-scripts</code>.
 There is one for each dataset.
+To download the Python dependencies, run `conda env create -f environment.yml` and activate the `conformal` environment within your notebook.
 </p>

 <h3 align="center" style="margin-bottom:0px; border-bottom:0px; padding-bottom:0px">Citation</h3>